Law for the Protection of Macedonian National Honour

 The Law for the Protection of Macedonian National Honour was a statute passed by the government of the Socialist Republic of Macedonia (SR Macedonia) at the end of 1944.
-The Presidium of Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) established a special court for the implementation of this law, which came into effect on January 3, 1945.
+The Presidium of Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) established a special court for the implementation of this law, which came into effect on 3 January 1945.
 This decision was taken at the second session of this assembly on 28–31 December 1944.

-The tribunal was to judge "the collaborators of the occupiers who have put down the Macedonian national name and the Macedonian national honour", as part of an attempt to differentiate an ethnic and political Macedonian identity separate from neighboring Bulgaria and the historical Ottoman Empire Bulgarian community, of which both had been part, though the statute of the court does not mention Bulgaria or Bulgarians.
+The tribunal was to judge "the collaborators of the occupiers who have put down the Macedonian national name and the Macedonian national honour", as part of an attempt to differentiate an ethnic and political Macedonian identity separate from neighboring Bulgaria and the historical Ottoman Empire's Bulgarian community, of which both had been part, though the statute of the court does not mention Bulgaria or Bulgarians.
 Although some researchers believe that it continued to be in force until 1991, it is much more likely that it was abolished in February 1948.
+Bulgarians faced discrimination in Yugoslav Socialist Republic of Macedonia after 1944.